You are tuned to the nation's most listened-to radio program.

 Huh?

-But you can't get everything, you can't get everything right.
+But you can't get everything right.

-I know, yeah, you can't identify unless you hear a siren or an ambulance at night.
+You can't identify unless you hear a siren or an ambulance at night.

-But see, the people, the the reason I bring that up is because the people, the the critics of Giuliani, don't understand that this is a guy who gets things done when people tell him he can't do them.
+But see, the people, the reason I bring that up is because the people, the critics of Giuliani, don't understand that this is a guy who gets things done when people tell him he can't do them.

-Look, as a leader.
+Look, but as a leader.

-Let me tell you something here, Ralph, and there's a there's a this we've addressed this before, and this is not a wine, and it's not a complaint.
+And we've addressed this before, and this is not a whine, and it's not a complaint.

 It is a fact.

-So it's up to the candidates to be louder than the drive-by's are.
+So it's up to the candidates to be louder than the drive-bys are.

 They are excited that he might get the nomination.